What Will You Study

 - Monstrous Bodies: Romantic Period Poetry and Prose

 - Victorian Gothic

-Many of our students go on to careers traditionally associated with English Literature and Creative Writing, such as publishing, journalism, writing, television and the media, teaching and librarianship.
+Many of our graduates have gone on to successful postgraduate study and careers in professional fields such as publishing, journalism, writing, television and the media, teaching, and librarianship.

 Lancaster University is dedicated to ensuring you not only gain a highly reputable degree, but that you also graduate with relevant life and work based skills.
 We are unique in that every student is eligible to participate in The Lancaster Award which offers you the opportunity to complete key activities such as work experience, employability/career development, campus community and social development.
 Visit our Employability section for full details.

 Teaching and Learning MethodsAt Lancaster we offer a broad range of learning environments designed to best support the requirements of your chosen degree programme.
 These may include lecture and tutorials, interactive workshops, laboratory sessions, other practical activities, student-led seminars and web-based delivery.

 The modules which make up a programme of study are assessed using a variety of different methods, enabling students to demonstrate their capabilities in a range of ways.
 Typical coursework assignments include laboratory reports, essays, literature reviews, short tests, short and sharply focussed critical reports, poster sessions and oral presentations.
 Formal examinations include short answer questions, essays and data analysis.
 Multiple choice formats are also employed where appropriate.
 Students are supported in the production of final year project reports and dissertations.
 Details of the assessment methods for individual modules can be accessed via the university's online module catalogue.
 In addition to these learning and teaching methods we encourage independent study, meaning you take responsibility for your own learning.
 For more information visit our Teaching Approach page.